One For All: HiFi Long Reads for de Novo Assembly and Comprehensive Variant Detection

 Beyond the remarkable quality results from this protocol, the scientists note a number of other advantages with this approach.
 These include easier sample prep, since there is no need for ultra-long genomic DNA, reduced computational time, and the ability to use familiar tools like GATK designed for accurate reads.

-Future improvements to the method — such as faster generation of HiFi reads from subreads and increasing the number of reads produced in a run — should “facilitate rapid, population-scale analysis of full genomes to improve human health,” the authors write.
+Future improvements to the method — such as faster generation of HiFi reads from subreads and increasing the number of reads produced in a run [Update 8/12/19: The Sequel II System provides ~8 times more HiFi reads per run than the Sequel System used in this study] — should “facilitate rapid, population-scale analysis of full genomes to improve human health,” the authors write.
 The HiFi protocol also will have application outside of human genomics, with utility in metagenomics as well as plant and animal genome assembly.